captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 No he just didn't like it.
 (Beat.
 Have they run out of conversation?
 SHARON hastens.)
-He's a designet
+He's a designer.
 ---
 ## ROBYN:
 Oh!
 That's great!